yroffin/grbl-cnc32/README.md

 * mount a SDCARD and print your GCODE files
 * handle GRBL admin order (reset, alarm ...)
 * wifi and rest server support
+    * all configuration handle by api rest (read and write)
+* ntp connect to obtain local time

 ## todo